Skip To Main Content

 Notes

-• Puskar tallied her fifth goal of the season, and her first career game-tying goal.
+• Puskar tallied her fifth goal of the season and her first career game-tying goal.
+She has a goal in two straight games and a point in three straight.

 • Hamilton recorded its second shootout win of the season.